 Late December 2006

-Waking with a groan, Sam turned his head and snuggled deeper into his pillow.
+Waking before he was ready, Sam turned his head and snuggled deeper into his pillow.
 Tired.
-He was bone tired and the bed felt good—warm and inviting.
-The urge to fall back to sleep was overwhelming.
-But something tugged at his consciousness.
-Before he had time to think much about it, a low grunt sounded, followed by the whisper of sheets rubbing against blankets.
+He was bone tired and the bed felt awesome—warm, inviting.
+The urge to fall back to sleep overwhelmed any urge to open his eyes.
+But something tugged at his consciousness, made him pay attention.
+There, a low grunt, followed by the whisper of sheets rubbing against blankets.

 Dean was dreaming.
 Again.
 It had been happening with increased regularity for nearly a month until there was nothing but broken nights filled with worry and sleeplessness.

 Sam lay still, listening for signs of dream turned to nightmare—like it had every single day this week.
 Felt more like months.
 Fatigue had a way of exacerbating a situation and making one prone to exaggeration.
-Sam was feeling a little raw around the edges.
+Admittedly, Sam felt a raw around the edges.

 He wished, for a moment, he could ignore it this one time—pretend it wasn't happening and he could roll back into easy sleep.

 Guilt stabbed through him.
 Not like Dean was enjoying what was happening to him, what had been growing increasingly more intense each week, each day.
 Hollow, weary green eyes couldn't hide the truth.
 Dean's painful visions of Jessica were taking their toll, wearing down his already weakened body.
-Sam tried not to worry, but with Dean's lungs still healing from the ARDS (Acute Respiratory Distress Syndrome), and with everything else that had happened to them, it was hard not to.
+Sam tried not to worry, but with Dean's lungs still healing from the ARDS (Acute Respiratory Distress Syndrome), and with everything else that had happened lately, he doubted anyone could fault him for it.

 Even though their dad's room was now vacant, Sam had continued sleeping in the twin bed Missouri had pushed in with Dean's full.
 The first several days after coming home from Jay's clinic, Sam had lain awake every night just listening to Dean breathe, listening for the slightest hitch, the slightest thing that might signal a problem.

-And he still had good reason to be cautious.
+And he had good reason to be cautious.

 Across from him, Dean whimpered, one arm flinging out from under the covers to hang limply over the bed.
 Sam wondered what Dean was seeing at that very moment—wondered how she looked, if she was as beautiful in Dean's dreams as she was in his own.

 Not for the first time, he desperately wished he could see what his brother saw, hear her call out his name.
-It was worse knowing he actually could, if he wanted to.
+It was worse knowing he actually could, if he wanted.
 With Dean's new abilities, all Sam had to do was lay a hand on his brother and he'd know.
-He'd see whatever it was Dean saw when Jessica visited him.
-She'd come to Dean every night this week.
+He'd see whatever Dean saw when Jessica visited him.
+She had come to Dean every night this week.
 At first, her visits had been sporadic, unpredictable.
 Dean always woke at the very second she reached out and touched him.
-And he always woke before she could say anything that would help them figure this out.
+And he always woke before she could say anything helpful.

-Deep down Sam was jealous.
-He didn't envy Dean the migraines and nosebleeds, but he longed to be the one who she came to for help.
+Deep down, Sam was jealous.
+He didn't envy Dean the migraines and nosebleeds, but he longed to be the one she came to for help.
 He longed to look at her just one more time.

 Why Dean?
 It made no sense.
-She'd only met him once.
+She'd only met him once and briefly.
 Why hadn't she chosen Sam to reach out to?
 And how was any of this possible?
-They'd spent a week in Palo Alto searching for any sign that her spirit lingered, that she was trapped in this plane of existence—but they'd found nothing.
+They'd spent a week after her funeral searching for any sign that her spirit lingered, that she was trapped in this plane of existence—but they'd found nothing.
 It just didn't add up.
 No matter how many times Sam went over it in his head, no matter how many times he grilled Dean about every detail of what happened in the dreams, it just didn't make sense to him.

 "No. Don't—" Dean cried out, jerking his head to the side.